GovReady/govready-q/deployment/docker/CreatingApps.md

 ### Advanced setups for development with a repository of apps

 In this guide we have used the `--appsdevdir` command to specify a location in which app YAML files and assets are stored.
-In a typical setup, all apps are stored in a subdirectory of the location given to `--appsdevdir`.
-If you are developing apps that aren't stored in a single folder, such as if they are divided between folders in a single git repository or across multiple git repositories, then a more advanced configuration of GovReady-Q is necessary.
+In a small setup, all apps could be stored in a subdirectory of the location given to `--appsdevdir`.
+But you may want to separate apps into different folders, such as if they are divided between folders in a single git repository or across multiple git repositories, then a more advanced configuration of GovReady-Q is necessary.

 Imagine the following directory structure where two Github repositories are cloned into two separate local directories within `apps`, and each has a `compliance_apps` directory holding its apps: